 Mountains of note are Kholsun (2598 m) and the Black Knot area (chyorniy uzel) where 4 mountain ranges come together at 2775 m height.

-We can help you with transport, booking accommodation and guiding services.
-Please let us know what you need.
+We can help you with transport, booking accommodation and guiding services, as well as possible permits.
+Please let us know your interests.

 The road is perfect until Ridder, after which it deteriorates to a potholed gravel road for the last 50 km.
+About 1h drive from Ridder.
 A 4WD is not necessary, but a higher ground clearance is definitely preferred.

-Instead of coming in via the West through Ridder, real explorers could come in from the south.
+Instead of coming in via the west through Ridder, real explorers could come in from the south.
 From Turgusun, the road north leads to an old Old Believers village called Kutikha, and to a protected zone called Nizheturgusunk.
 From there, you can hike to the Black Knot area.
+You will need permission in advance.